 What is SDMX?

 How can we help?

-At first, RealSoft applied the SDMX standards gradually through small projects designed to facilitate the automated exchange and processing of data and metadata between small number of organizations, which in deed, build wide experience in how to describe a wide range of different types of data structures, and to map the data into and out of by the different organizations involved in the exchange.
+At first, RealSoft applied the SDMX standards gradually through small projects designed to facilitate the automated exchange and processing of data and metadata between a small number of organizations, which, indeed, built wide experience in how to describe a wide range of different types of data structures, and to map the data into and out of by the different organizations involved in the exchange.

-The successful implementation of the previous SDMX projects, proudly was the reason behind the selection of RealSoft to implement the SDMX for the National Statistical Data Bank Program (NSDP), signed with the General Authority for Statistic KSA.
+The successful implementation of the previous SDMX projects proudly was the reason behind the selection of RealSoft to implement the SDMX for the National Statistical Data Bank Program (NSDP), signed with the General Authority for Statistics KSA.